caesarnine/ctxl/README.md

 - **Issue**: The dependency analysis is not working or is causing errors.
   **Solution**: You can disable dependency analysis with `--analyze-deps false` if it's causing issues.

+- **Issue**: The chat functionality is not working as expected.
+  **Solution**: Make sure you have the required dependencies installed and check the logs for any error messages.
+You can also try updating to the latest version of ctxl.

 ## Contributing